 Talent wrapping tape on the saphenous part of one foreclaw three times and continues with the next.
 TEXT: Tape: 5 cm long, 0.8 cm wide

 For each rat, record the number of times each foreclaw is contacted and tape removed in 5 min, including unaffected paw times and affected paw times, and then repeat wrapping and recording after 30 min and then calculate.
 Authors, I am not sure I understand this part in red here.
 Do the rats remove the tape themselves?
 What does it mean “each foreclaw is contacted”?

+Answer: We have changed it into “For each rat, record the number of times of each foreclaw contacting and removing the tape in 5 min, including unaffected paw times and affected paw times.”

 For grid-walking test, place the rat in the center of an elevated grid surface platform with 2.5 square centimeters-openings [1-TXT].
 Push the rat's hips lightly to encourage it to move across the surface [2].
 Record the number of foot faults made by the right, unaffected and left, affected limbs and the total step number in 1 min [3].